-The Micro-Anthology Series provides publication opportunities and encourages Nova Scotian readers to discover local authors.
+The Micro-Anthology Series provides publication opportunities and encourages Nova Scotian readers to discover local genre fiction authors.
 Micro-anthologies are distributed for free in print and digital formats.

 For questions about this program, contact program lead Andy Verboom at communications@writers.ns.ca.

-For the inaugural (2026) edition of the Nova Swoons micro-anthology
+For the inaugural (2026) edition of Terra Nova Scotia

-For the inaugural Nova Swoons micro-anthology, we welcome submissions of romance micro-fiction (up to 750 words) and excerpts from longer romance fiction works (up to 750 words) written by current residents of Nova Scotia, regardless of their writing or publication experience.
+We welcome submissions of sci-fi, fantasy, horror, and other speculative micro-fiction (up to 750 words) and excerpts from longer sci-fi, fantasy, horror, and other speculative fiction (up to 750 words) written by current residents of Nova Scotia, regardless of their writing or publication experience.

-Submissions will be assessed by a selection committee composed of WFNS staff and members of the Romance Writers of Atlantic Canada (RWAC).
-Publication in this micro-anthology is not compensated.
+Submissions will be anonymized and considered by a volunteer selection committee composed of WFNS staff and Tri-Con Board members.

 To submit to the Micro-Anthology Series, writers must meet the following criteria.